midonet/midonet-blog/wp-content/plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.19.0 =

+TBD - Added a new Google / Schema "Author Name Format" option.
+Additional schema and JSON improvements, including new JSON filter hooks.

+= 3.18.1 =

+2015/12/11 - Enabled all fields in the Social Settings metabox when editing a non-auto-draft Post / Page.

-= 3.17.0 =
+= 3.18.0 =

-2015/12/06 Added new options to manage video autoplay, and include/exclude tabs in the Social Settings metabox.
-Refactored video integration modules and improved the Head Tags listing in the Social Settings metabox.
+2015/12/09 - Added a new "Schema Item Type by Post Type" option, improved head HTML element checks in theme templates, refactored the post, user, and taxonomy meta code.